-- A. Heat & Frost Insulation apprentices shall attend a minimum of 400 hours of paid related instruction and take such subjects and for such period of time as the Local Committee requires; to include Transition to Trainer. - B. Apprentices must attend school during the thirty day period following a lay-off.
-School attendance during this 30 day period shall be paid for by the most recent employer, as an obligation originally assumed by the employer unless the apprentice has been terminated for violation of the employer's written work rules. - C. Apprentices shall attend unpaid related instruction on their own time and take such subjects as the local committee requires as stated in Special Provisions.
+- A. The apprentice shall attend school and satisfactorily complete the course of instruction for no less than 400 hours of Paid Related Instruction unless otherwise approved by the Bureau. - B. The apprentice shall be paid the same rate for regular school attendance as for work on the job.
+Apprentices are paid 'straight time' rate for paid school hours.
+An employer is not required to pay overtime (time and one-half) to apprentices while receiving paid related instruction, unless such requirements are contained in an applicable collective bargaining agreement. - C. Apprentices shall attend unpaid related instruction on their own time and take such subjects as the local committee requires. - D. Apprentices must attend school during the thirty day period following a lay-off.
+School attendance during this 30 day period shall be paid for by the most recent employer, as an obligation originally assumed by the employer unless the apprentice has been terminated for violation of the employer's written work rules.